achalise/cloudnative-serverless-streaming/readme.md

 We also need a request handler to process incoming requests and Spring provides a generic request handler for this:
 `org.springframework.cloud.function.adapter.aws.FunctionInvoker::handleRequest`

-Following environment variables need to be defined in the function configuration - `spring_profiles_active, KAFKA_USR, KAFKA_PASSWORD`
+Following environment variables need to be defined for this function example  - `spring_profiles_active, KAFKA_USR, KAFKA_PASSWORD`

 ### Running on TAS
 ### Running on KNative
+### Running on OpenShift